ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/jlcarruda/node-poc-http-smuggling](https://github.com/jlcarruda/node-poc-http-smuggling) :  ![starts](https://img.shields.io/github/stars/jlcarruda/node-poc-http-smuggling.svg) ![forks](https://img.shields.io/github/forks/jlcarruda/node-poc-http-smuggling.svg)

 ## CVE-2019-15588
- There is an OS Command Injection in Nexus Repository Manager &lt;= 2.14.14 (bypass CVE-2019-5475) that could allow an attacker a Remote Code Execution (RCE).
+ There is an OS Command Injection in Nexus Repository Manager = 2.14.14 (bypass CVE-2019-5475) that could allow an attacker a Remote Code Execution (RCE).
 All instances using CommandLineExecutor.java with user-supplied data is vulnerable, such as the Yum Configuration Capability.